 In the adiabatic limit, one can show that we have,

 Therefore, one can easily show that the highest bound of the work reliability, i.e., 1, can be reached when $\theta=1/2$ and $\beta=+\infty$.
 In this case, we have $R_{WD}=R_{Q_{M}D}=1$. \end{proof}

-From this theorem, we see that because the unitaries and the unital channel of Sec. \ref{casestu} satisfy $\zeta=\delta'$ and $0\leq\theta\leq1/2$, the work reliability is upper-bounded by 1.
-One can see from Eq. (\ref{mqcqhw1}), that one can also derive an upper bound on work reliability using $2/\llangle \Sigma\rrangle-1$.
+Because the unitaries and the unital channel of Sec. \ref{casestu} satisfy $\zeta=\delta'$ and $0\leq\theta\leq1/2$, from this theorem, we see that the work reliability is upper-bounded by 1.
+From Eq. (\ref{mqcqhw1}) one can also derive an upper bound on work reliability using $2/\llangle \Sigma\rrangle-1$.
 However, this bound has the drawback that it becomes undefined when the average entropy production exceeds 2.
-On the other hand, our upper bound does not suffer from this issue.
+On the other hand, our upper new bound does not suffer from this issue.